Enciclopedia Libre Universal en Español: Post-split history

+The project largely failed to catch on, but was successful in convincing Wikipedia to make several changes, such as its migration from wikipedia.com to wikipedia.org.
 In 2011, Enyedy said that the sole reason for the failure of Enciclopedia Libre Universal en Español as a long-term project was that it "was not intended to last.
 It was merely a form of pressure.
 Some of the goals were achieved, not all of them, but it was worth the cost."
 He further said "Nowadays, the romantic point of view is that EL survived and is still going strong."
 He argued that while the viewpoint is positive, it is not factual.

-By late 2024 the site had ceased operations.
+By late 2024 the site had ceased operations altogether.